 Where can one find apartment listings?

-You should consider the following questions during your apartment search.
+Consider the following questions during your apartment search:

 - How long will it take me to commute to school?

 - Will I be able to rehearse in the apartment?

 - Do I feel safe in the neighborhood?

 - How close is the nearest subway or bus stop?

 - Is there a laundry in the building?

 - What is in the neighborhood?
 (Supermarket, bank, drug store, dry cleaner, etc.)